fbpx

 If you choose this option, pay attention to the timing of transplanting based on the climate of your area.
 Lettuce is somewhat frost tolerant but is usually planted around the local last frost date unless you have a row cover or a cold frame for your garden to protect the seedlings if temperatures dip below freezing.

-Salad bowl lettuce seeds
+salad bowl lettuce seeds

 Planting lettuce seeds outdoors